A Survey on Knowledge-Oriented Retrieval-Augmented Generation: Basic RAG Approaches

 Tables convey rich information through the interplay of rows and columns, enhancing data density but posing challenges for language models to interpret\cite{wang2024chainoftableevolvingtablesreasoning}.
 Tables often encapsulate large volumes of data succinctly, playing a crucial role in summarizing facts and quantitative data\cite{zhao2024tabpediacomprehensivevisualtable}.
 Additionally, the inherent organization of tables supports straightforward integration with various data processing tools and algorithms.
 However, integrating tabular data into RAG systems presents several challenges.
 One significant issue is the semantic understanding of table content, as tables may contain implicit relationships and context that are not immediately apparent.
 Another challenge is the diversity in table structures across different domains, which complicates the development of generalized models for table interpretation\cite{sui2024tablemeetsllmlarge}.
 Furthermore, translating natural language queries into structured queries that can effectively interact with databases requires sophisticated natural language processing techniques.

 Recent research has tackled these challenges through the development of innovative methodologies.
 For instance, TableRAG\cite{chen2024tableragmilliontokentableunderstanding,deng2024tablestextsimagesevaluating} utilizes query expansion along with schema and cell retrieval to accurately identify crucial information before passing it to language models.
 This approach allows for the efficient handling of large-scale tabular data, improving the accuracy and relevance of generated responses.
-Additionally, models like TAG\cite{chen2024tableragmilliontokentableunderstanding,deng2024tablestextsimagesevaluating} and extreme-RAG\cite{roychowdhury2024erattaextremeragtable} unify Text-to-SQL\cite{10.1145/3133887, 10.5555/1864519.1864543, yu-etal-2018-typesql} and RAG methods, broadening the range of user queries that can be addressed .
+Additionally, models like TAG\cite{chen2024tableragmilliontokentableunderstanding,deng2024tablestextsimagesevaluating} and extreme-RAG\cite{roychowdhury2024erattaextremeragtable} unify Text-to-SQL\cite{10.1145/3133887, 10.5555/1864519.1864543, yu-etal-2018-typesql} and RAG methods, broadening the range of user queries that can be addressed.
+Similarly, SLR\cite{10.1145/3609796} incorporates both internal and external structural signals, such as document segmentation and legal charge graphs, to better capture the semantics of lengthy, complex legal documents.
 These advancements underscore the potential of leveraging tabular data in RAG systems to enhance information retrieval and generation capabilities.
 By effectively integrating structured data, these systems can provide more precise and contextually relevant responses, thereby improving user experience and satisfaction.